Community Grants Program

 How you can help

-We appreciate any contributions to the Bernice Adams Memorial Fund or the Annual Bernice Adams Legacy Awards Night.
+We appreciate any contributions to the Bernice Adams Memorial Fund.
 If you are interested in supporting the development of arts and culture in the Cambridge community through these programs, contact the Recreation Coordinator for the City of Cambridge at (519) 740-4681 ext.
 4565.

 Tax receipts are available for contributions to the Trust fund of $25 or more.